Sofia Alexander: Other work

 In November 2021, Alexander appeared at a panel discussion about Indigenous women in animation at LA Skins Fest.
-Sofia Alexander has been one of the main supporters of the Disney Channel series Primos after the controversy.

 In September 2023, Alexander announced that she joined the staff for the revival of Phineas And Ferb at Disney Television Animation as Assistant Director and Storyboard Artist.
 In March 2024, Alexander mentioned that she was developing a new project at Disney TVA.

+In August 2026, Alexander announced that she joined Glitch Productions as Supervising Director and writer for Knights of Guinevere.

 Personal life

 Alexander is married to Anna Lencioni, an animator and artist, and worked on Onyx Equinox.
 Lencioni went to the same college as Alexander, the Savannah College of Art and Design, Both Alexander and Lencioni have been together for over ten years and Lencioni was crucial in getting Alexander to pitch Onyx Equinox to Crunchyroll.
 Alexander has two brothers and her entire family lives in Mexico.
 She currently lives in the United States and her birthday is June 4.